DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 ## Recording Test Actions

-To begin with, create a directory anywhere on your computer to store your tests.
+Create a directory anywhere on your computer to store your tests.
 Go to TestCafe Studio, open the **File** menu, click **Open Tests Directory** and navigate to the created directory.
 You can view the directory contents in the **Explorer** panel.
 Currently, the test directory is empty.